-Increasing market transparency and preventing "sham divestiture" should both contribute to a more competitive electricity market.
+Increasing market transparency and preventing "sham divestiture" should contribute to a more competitive electricity market.
 However, the hourly market structure adopted throughout the United States has had the unintended consequence of fostering tacit collusion among generators bidding into the auction.
-The Sherman Antitrust Act makes it a crime for companies to make an agreement to raise prices.
+The Sherman Antitrust Act makes it a crime for companies to agree to raise prices.
 If there is no agreement or communication among the parties, acting in concert is not a crime.
 The potential for implicit collusion through repeated interaction in hourly electricity auctions is widely recognized.
-Because many of the determinants of individual demand for electricity, such as the temperature and daily behavior, displays predictable patterns, total system demand also tends to be highly predictable.
-The RTO practice of announcing its own demand forecasts in advance of hourly auctions simply enables generators to bid strategically.
-A seller, faced with predictable demand announced well in advance, can increase its profits by devising a strategy for period of the day (such as the demand from ten to eleven each Tuesday morning versus the demand from ten to eleven on Saturday morning or the demand from five to six on Monday afternoon).
+The RTO practice of announcing its demand forecasts in advance of hourly auctions enables generators to bid strategically.